Download This Sample

 Cardinal numbers tell us about quantity.
 They are often used for counting.
-When we have a number of items and we need to tell their quantity we use cardinal numbers for example one, two, three, four, five and so on.
+When we have a number of items and we need to tell their quantity we use cardinal numbers for example one, two, three, four, five, and so on.

-See the fact file below for more information on the cardinal numbers or alternatively, you can download our 28-page Cardinal Numbers worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the cardinal numbers or alternatively, you can download our 28-page Cardinal Numbers worksheet pack to utilize within the classroom or home environment.
 This worksheet is broken down by Beginner, intermediate and advanced meaning you can choose the complexity level for your student.

 Key Facts & Information